Har1743/Web-Based-CTF/README.md

 # Web-Based-CTF
-A web based Capture The Flag for CTF beginner players
+A web based Capture The Flag for CTF beginner players is designed in such a way that even an beginner level player can solve it by using their pentesting and programming knowledge or skills.

 ## What is a CTF